 Ways to get on the North Branch to Glenview Jami Marie and Vivek Prachand from the Chainlink: Reply by Christa on May 7, 2010 at 12:04pm Thanks!
 I'll check google maps.
 I'm going to a friends off of Lake Rd., west of Waukegan and I know it's very close to the North Branch trail. jamimaria said: Google Maps doesn't give that bad of a route...though I don't know where you are trying to go in Glenview.
 You'll have to do some on-street riding, but you can pick some decent routes.
 The North Branch trail is pretty nice.
 You can get there either by taking Elston (which is pretty direct with a bike lane) or by taking the North Channel Trail to Bryn Mawr and then following the bike route signs to get to the North Branch Trail, this way is a little more confusing and the roads are kind of bumpy.▶ Reply by Vivek Prachand on May 7, 2010 at 4:59pm My 2 cents -- I like getting to NBT from Elston by taking Central to Lehigh to Caldwell to Devon (nicer than taking Elston/Milwaukee all the way to Devon).
 From NBT, head west on Glenview Road to Waukegan, then north to Lake.
 I have family in Glenview (grew up there), and wouldn't recommend riding on Lake (traffic 45-55 mph).
 I just did this ride last weekend from Bucktown, and I rode in the street in Glenview (not sidewalk, as 75% of cyclists in Glenview do) without any hassles.
 Have a great ride!

 We encourage anybody to comment on Chicargobike.
-But please don't put advertising in your comment or it will be removed.
+But please don't put advertising (or a link to it) in your comment or name or it will be removed.
+Too much spam has led to us having to moderate your comment before it's posted.
+It might take a day or two.
 Sorry.